dexmexter/dextervolkman.com/content/posts/borg_backups.md

 ## Conclusion

-That's it!
-Now you've got proper backups set up.
+That's it, now you've got proper backups set up!

 The next important thing to know is how to restore files when needed.
 I'm not going to explain that here, maybe in another post.
-The `Borg Backups` documentation has instructions so if you are not sure of what something means or if I didn't explain something very well, it would be best to `RTFM` and see if you can figure it out yourself.
+The `Borg Backups` documentation has instructions so if you need to restore any documents that have been backed up, or if I didn't explain something very well, it would be best to [rtfm](https://en.wikipedia.org/wiki/RTFM) and see if you can figure it out yourself.

 In the future I want to use a proper network monitoring system like `Zabbix` or `Nagios` or `Icinga` that would monitor the backups and notify me when